 It wasn’t even 21:00, and already I was wiped out.
 Dead air hung over the jangada like a double-naught burial shroud — heavy, oppressive, final.
 Not only were the fishermen more listless and quiet, the creatures in the sea appeared to be on strike.
 After an hour of dunking their handlines for bait, the jangadeiros had only caught a few small fish.

-This was our second evening with no wind and a flat sea, but for some reason, maybe sheer lethargy, the atmosphere felt much more still than the first.
+This was our second evening with no wind and a flat sea, but for some reason, maybe sheer lethargy, the atmosphere felt much more still.
 It was as if the earth had stopped spinning on its axis and all life on the surface had ground to a halt.
 For all I knew it had, stuck out there on that chip of a boat.

 After only three days at sea our world had compressed to the few square meters of deck we relied on to survive.
-And that deck could have been anywhere — on any ocean — at any moment in time.
+And that deck could have been anywhere — on any ocean — at any moment.
 Space had shrunk and time was just a concept — numbers on a watch.
 The sense of dislocation was palpable.
 Isolation and stillness made it all possible.

 Such a wonderful gift, this thing we call consciousness.

-It seemed like only moments later when I woke up again, and I wasn’t alone.
+It seemed like only moments later when I woke up again.
+And I wasn’t alone.
 João was sleeping in the bay beside me and Ze just forward of him.
 I could barely see their profiles in the dim light coming through the partially opened hatch.
 Then I heard footsteps above.
 Mamede was fishing on his own again.
 Does he ever stop?
-I looked at my watch.
-00:45.
+I looked at my watch: 00:46.
 I’d been out for over three hours.
 It truly was the sleep of the dead.
 Not only was I wide awake now, I had to pee.

 It is the middle child in me wanting peace, not war, wishing never to impose myself on others for my own personal needs.
 But there was no avoiding it now.
 For me to get out, Ze and João would have to move.
 Still I waited, hoping the niggling pressure in my bladder would go away if I focused on something else.
 I couldn’t and it didn’t, and very soon I gave up trying.